US unemployment spikes to a Depression-era level of 14.7%

-WASHINGTON (AP) — The U.S. unemployment rate hit 14.7% in April, a level last seen during the Great Depression, as 20.5 million jobs vanished in the worst monthly loss on record — stark evidence of how the coronavirus has brought the economy to its knees.
+WASHINGTON (AP) — The U.S. unemployment rate rocketed to 14.7% in April, a level last seen during the Great Depression, as 20.5 million jobs vanished in the worst monthly loss on record — stark evidence of how the coronavirus has brought the economy to its knees.

-The breathtaking losses, reported by the Labor Department on Friday, are certain to intensify the push-pull over how and when to ease the coast-to-coast shutdowns of factories, stores, offices and schools.
-And they undermine any effort by President Donald Trump to point to the strong economy as he runs for reelection.
+The breathtaking losses, reported by the Labor Department on Friday, are certain to intensify the push-pull over how and when to ease the coast-to-coast shutdowns of factories, stores, offices and other businesses.
+And they rob President Donald Trump of the ability to point to a strong economy as he runs for reelection.

+“The damage that we’re seeing from the great coronavirus recession is traumatic,” said Gregory Daco, chief U.S. economist at Oxford Economics.
+“It’s going to take a long time before the labor market recovers to its pre-recession state.”

+Stocks rallied on Wall Street in the morning when it turned out the report wasn’t quite as horrific as economists had forecast.
+The Dow Jones Industrial Average gained more than 300 points, or 1.3%.

 Nearly all the job growth achieved during the 11-year recovery from the financial meltdown has now been lost in one month.